-They are all part of the traditional Rosh HaShanah seder, which begins the festive holiday meal for Sephardic Jews.
-A seder, an order, to the start of the Rosh HaShanah meal?
-Yes!
+They are all part of the traditional Rosh HaShanah, which begins the festive holiday meal for Sephardic Jews.

-The term, “Sephardic” comes from the Hebrew word, “Sepharad” meaning Spain and Sephardic Jews are Jews from Spain and Portugal although today we use the term to also include Mizrachi Jews, Jews from Northern Africa and the Middle East.
-During the Middle Ages, the Jews in Spain who were living under Muslim rule, were afforded the freedom to explore and develop Jewish culture and thought and they did so through theology, philosophy, art, music, language, food, poetry, and prayer.
-This period, The Golden Age of Spain, saw Judaism flourish and to this day, continues to influence and inform Jewish practice and thought.
+The term,comes from the Hebrew word “Sepharad,” meaning Spain.
+Sephardic Jews are Jews with Spanish and Portuguese roots, although today we use the term to also include Jews, whose families are from northern Africa and the Middle East.
+During the Middle Ages, the Jews in Spain who were living under Muslim rule were afforded the freedom to explore and develop Jewish culture, theology, philosophy, art, music, language, food, poetry, and prayer.
+This period, the Golden Age of Spain, saw Judaism flourish.
+To this day, this time period continues to influence Jewish practice and thought.

-This summer I had the good fortune to work with teenagers in the arts unit at URJ Olin Sang Ruby Union Institute (OSRUI), a Reform Jewish summer camp, where our theme was the Golden Age of Spain.
-It was remarkable to teach our own teenage musicians, poets, actors, and artists about a time in our history when we were encouraged to explore Judaism with the freedom and passion our Sephardic ancestors had and shared with the world.
+This summer, I had the good fortune to work with teenagers in the arts unit at URJ Olin Sang Ruby Union Institute (OSRUI), a Reform Jewish summer camp.
+Our theme was the Golden Age of Spain.
+It was remarkable to teach our own teenage musicians, poets, actors, and artists about a time when we were encouraged to explore Judaism with the freedom and passion our Sephardic ancestors shared with the world.

-When the Golden Age of Spain ended, and the Jews were expelled from Spain in 1492, many went to the Jewish communities in Northern Africa and the Middle East and eventually made their way to America.
-Sephardic Jews were among the very first Jewish settlers of North America and in 1684, founded the first Jewish congregation in North America, Congregation Sherith Israel which to this day, remains a vibrant synagogue in New York City.
+The Golden Age of Spain ended when the Jews were expelled from Spain in 1492.
+They went to the Jewish communities in Northern Africa and the Middle East and some eventually made their way to America.
+Sephardic Jews were among the very first Jewish settlers of North America and, in 1684, founded the first Jewish congregation in North America: Congregation Sherith Israel, which remains a vibrant synagogue in New York City.

-Indeed, the color and vibrancy of Sephardic Jewry has made inroads into most every segment of the Jewish people today.
-One of my favorite examples of this influence is the addition of the piyyut, a short liturgical poem, Adon HaSelichot, Master of Forgiveness, to the High Holiday liturgy in many congregations.
-Once sung only in Sephardic shuls on Yom Kippur, this 11th-century acrostic poem, is now also sung in Ashkenazi-influenced synagogues as well.
-The melody of Adon HaSelichot, like many other Sephardic High Holiday liturgical melodies is upbeat, even joyful as we seek God’s forgiveness, asking for mercy and another year of life.
+The color and vibrancy of Sephardic Jewry has made inroads into most every segment of the Jewish people today.
+One of my favorite examples of this influence is the addition of the piyyut, a short liturgical poem, and Adon HaSelichot, Master of Forgiveness, to the High Holiday liturgy in many congregations.
+Once sung only in Sephardic shuls on Yom Kippur, this 11th-century acrostic poem, is now also sung in Ashkenazi-influenced communities as well.
+The melody of Adon HaSelichot, like many other Sephardic High Holiday liturgical melodies is upbeat, even joyful, as we seek God’s forgiveness, asking for mercy and another year of life.
 We sing, “Adon HaSelichot!
 Master of Forgiveness, we have sinned before You!
 Have mercy on us!”

 Although sung on a solemn, somber day, the upbeat melody reflects a recognition of our blessings and great love for life.

-This year at my High Holiday table, we will have a Rosh HaShanah seder, asking God’s blessing on our home and our lives and we will add a measure of joy to our penitential prayers of t’shuvah as we seek to enter the New Year of 5779 with a renewed sense of purpose, gratitude, and awareness.
+This year at my High Holiday table, we will have a Rosh HaShanah seder, asking God’s blessing on our home and our lives and we will add a measure of joy to our penitential prayers ofas we seek to enter the new year with a renewed sense of purpose, gratitude, and awareness.